-In Grid computing, any hardware or software component such as a cluster, a supercomputer or a storage repository is called a resource.
-Computing resources allow users to execute the required application while storage resources allow the users to access datasets and store the results of the computation.
-In Data Grids, computational resources that allow the files transferred for a job to be stored and accessed for subsequent jobs also function as data resources, thereby fulfilling a dual role.
-Therefore, the following issues should be considered while modeling Data Grid systems.
+In Grid computing, any hardware or software component such as a cluster, a supercomputer, or a storage repository is called a resource.
+Computing resources allow users to execute the required application, whereas storage resources allow the users to access data sets and store the results of the computation.
+In data Grids, computational resources that allow the files transferred for a job to be stored and accessed for subsequent jobs also function as data resources, thereby fulfilling a dual role.
+Therefore, the following issues should be considered while modelling data Grid systems.

 - Storage.
 There can be dedicated storage resources available, such as mass storage systems that serve a large number of users or a huge collaboration.
-It is also possible that a computational resource may be associated with a high performance mass storage resource.
-For example, a cluster locates in a same network as a large disk array, where both accessible through the same front end node.
-The media within a storage resource may be disks or tapes, in which case there are differences in read and write times. - Resource Management.
-Resources in production Grid testbeds are generally high performance computing machines such as clusters and supercomputers that are managed by job management systems or batch schedulers such as Portable Batch System (PBS) [23].
+It is also possible that a computational resource may be associated with a high-performance mass storage resource.
+For example, a cluster locates in the same network as a large disk array, where both resources are accessible through the same front end node.
+The media within a storage resource may be disks or tapes, in which case there are differences in read and write times. - Resource management.
+Resources in production Grid testbeds are generally high-performance computing machines such as clusters and supercomputers that are managed by job management systems or batch schedulers such as portable batch system [23].
 Such schedulers consist of queues that have specific allocation policies.
-The impact of allocation policies through job waiting times have to be taken into account as well.
-Along with the computational allocation, data transfer also has to be scheduled as well so that the job does not occupy the resource time waiting for input.
+The impact of allocation policies through job waiting times has to be taken into account as well.
+Along with the computational allocation, data transfer also has to be scheduled so that the job does not occupy the resource time waiting for input. - Replica management.
+Resolving requests for data sets involves locating the replicas of the data sets and determining the source from which the data set has to be accessed from.
+Also, if the computational resource allows the data to be retained, then a new entry must be created for the replica and subsequent searches must provide the new location to the requesters as well.
+If the replica is deleted, this has to be propagated through the rest of the system.
+Therefore, there must be a mechanism for indexing, locating, and managing the replicas available in a data Grid.